 Other duties

-Develop the biannual workplan, budget and audit reports as a consolidated part of the Secretariat.
+Develop the biannual workplan, budget and financial reports of the Science Unit, as a consolidated part of the Secretariat, ensureing that the advice of the Technical Committee on work needing to be undertaken by the Science Unit is taken into consideration in the development of the biennial workplan.

+Represent the Partnership at Flyway-related meetings and events in Flyway Partner countries, as requested by the Chief Executive, taking into account the advice of the Technical Committee.

+Assist in identifying gaps and avoidances of duplication across the implementation work of the Partnership, resources permitting.

+Ensure that Science Unit draft scientific and technical products are reviewed by the Technical Committee and, as appropriate, Working Groups and Task Forces, before their finalization.

+Report, through the Chief Executive, to Partners at each MOP, and annually to the Management Committee and Technical Committee on the implementation of the workplan.

-Represent the Partnership at Flyway-related meetings and events in Flyway Partner countries, as requested by the Chief Executive.Undertake other tasks appropriate to the mandates, technical skills and knowledge of the Science Unit, as requested by the Chief Executive.
+Undertake other tasks appropriate to the mandates, technical skills and knowledge of the Science Unit, as requested by the Chief Executive.

 Annex 3